Housing Assistance for Seniors in New Hampshire

 Utility and Energy Help (Keeping the Heat and Lights On)

 Energy costs in New Hampshire can be high, especially during the winter.
 Several programs can help reduce heating and electricity bills for seniors and other households with limited income.
 Because funding is limited and applications are seasonal, it’s best to apply as early as possible each year.
+Many of these benefits are included in utility assistance programs for seniors in New Hampshire that help reduce monthly expenses.

 Fuel Assistance Program (LIHEAP)